-Immigration authorities in the province of British Columbia have extended the popular BC Tech Pilot to 2020 to provide B.C. tech employers with the continued ability to recruit and retain international talent.
+Immigration authorities in the province of British Columbia have extended the popular BC Tech Pilot to at least June, 2021 to provide B.C. tech employers with the continued ability to recruit and retain international talent.

 Tech and IT workers may immigrate to BC and obtain Canadian permanent residence quickly through the BC Tech Pilot, which is part of the British Columbia Provincial Nominee Program (BC PNP).

 Workers in any of the listed eligible occupations may be eligible under the BC PNP Tech Pilot.

 |Managers - publishing, motion pictures, broadcasting and performing arts||0512|

 |Biological technologists and technicians||2221|

 |Electrical and electronics engineering technologists and technicians||2241|